 16 weeks of age: FVRCP and rabies vaccines

 The FVRCP vaccine protects your cat against rhinotracheitis (feline herpesvirus), calicivirus, and panleukopenia, which are severe and highly contagious respiratory and gastrointestinal viruses.
 Cats should receive their first FVRCP vaccine when they are 8 weeks old and then every 4 weeks until they are at least 16 weeks old.

-Both indoor and outdoor cats should be vaccinated against rabies as the disease can easily be transmitted to humans and because there is no way to guarantee that your cat will not come into contact with a wild animal or accidentally end up outside.
-Cats should be vaccinated starting at 16 weeks of age.
+Both indoor and outdoor cats should be vaccinated against rabies as the disease can easily be transmitted to humans and because there is no way to guarantee that your cat will not accidentally end up outside and possibly meet another animal, cats should be vaccinated starting at 16 weeks of age.
 Cats should receive a booster shot 1 year after the first vaccine, regardless of how old they were when they got their first shot.

-At Chapel Hill Veterinary Clinic, we may recommend the FeLV vaccine depending on your pet’s lifestyle.
-Factors that might influence what vaccines your cat needs may include whether or not they come into contact with cats or other animals, indoors or outdoors.
+At Chapel Hill Veterinary Clinic, we may recommend the Feline Leukemia vaccine depending on your pet’s lifestyle.
+Factors that might influence why we recommend this vaccine for your cat would be, if your cat is outdoors or lives in a multiple cat household

 *Protocols adapted from: